ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on how power rewires thinking.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why power reveals rather than corrupts.

 ---